Elvis Andrus Player Props: White Sox vs. Reds

 Elvis Andrus At The Plate

-- Andrus has four doubles, a home run and 12 walks while hitting .204.
+- Andrus is batting .197 with four doubles, a home run and 12 walks.

-- He has hit a long ball in one of 33 games, and in 0.8% of his plate appearances.
+- He has hit a home run in one of 34 games, and in 0.8% of his plate appearances.

-- In 21.2% of his games this season, Andrus has had at least one RBI.
-He's picked up more than one in 15.2% and driven in three or more of his team's runs in one contest.
+- Andrus has had an RBI in seven games this season (20.6%), including five multi-RBI outings (14.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.